Lessons From My Late Mother: How I Survived A Miscarriage In COVID-19

 My biggest fear after my mom died was having a baby without her.
 How could I be a mother without mine?
 Now I would have to lose a baby without her.

 “So, I guess congratulations are in order?” our doctor asked after seeing our beaming faces in her office.
 “I think so?”
 I reply, cautiously optimistic.
 My husband and I had been trying for seven months for our first baby and had just been referred to a fertility specialist in Toronto.
-The positive pregnancy test result that we got felt like a little miracle.
+The positive pregnancy test result that we got — on Family Day of all days — felt like a little miracle.

 After inundating us with prenatal information, my doctor sent me to the lab for blood work.
 “I’m pregnant… I just found out,” I told the nurse as I handed her the requisition forms.
 Apart from my husband and doctor, she was the first person I told.
 I wanted that person to be my mom, who I lost to cancer just over a year ago.
 Sharing this news with a stranger, I fought back tears thinking about the injustice of time.
 But the nurse’s warmth and words made me feel my mom’s spirit, “Honey, now this is your time to just relax.”